 Plucked from Barcelona’s academy as a teenager, Cesc Fabregas joined Arsenal in search of first-team opportunities and soon became one of the most exciting young talents in English football.

-The Spaniard was handed his debut aged just 16, before going to to cement his position under Arsene Wenger and eventually being named club captain in 2008.
+The Spaniard was handed his debut aged just 16, before going to to cement his position under Arsene Wenger and eventually being named as club captain in 2008.

 The lure of home was always apparent however, with boyhood club Barcelona establishing themselves as Europe’s finest team under Pep Guardiola.